-Our staff are working to improve conditions of confinement in juvenile throughout the country.
-CCLP has extensive expertise in remedying dangerous an inhumane conditions, as well as helping jurisdictions implement best practices in facilities that house youth.
+Our staff are working to improve conditions of confinement in juvenile justice systems throughout the country.
+CCLP has extensive expertise in remedying dangerous and inhumane conditions, as well as helping jurisdictions implement best practices in facilities that house youth.

 Stop Solitary for Kids Campaign

 CCLP staff are leading Stop Solitary for Kids, a national campaign to end the solitary confinement of youth in three years.
 In collaboration with the Council of Juvenile Correctional Administrators, the Center for Juvenile Justice Reform at Georgetown University, and the Justice Policy Institute, we are pursuing strategies at the federal state and local level to achieve this goal.
 To learn more about the Campaign and resources that can support ending solitary confinement in your jurisdiction, visit the Stop Solitary for Kids website.

 Sexual Misconduct and the Prison Rape Elimination Act (PREA)

 One in ten youth in juvenile facilities in this country report being sexually victimized by staff members or other youth during their stay.
 Our staff members also have expertise working with jurisdictions to prevent, detect, and respond to sexual misconduct.
 We have worked with agencies and facilities in New York, New Mexico, Indiana, and the District of Columbia on implementation of the federal Prison Rape Elimination Act (PREA) standards for juvenile facilities.
 You can learn more about our work in this area on our Resource page.